 Over the last two decades, GBS has taken a leadership role in Whistler’s ongoing transformation into a Bear Smart community.
 GBS has worked collaboratively with town officials, provincial conservation officers and bear managers, community and business leaders, waste management service providers, the RCMP, bear biologists, and concerned residents.

 In particular, GBS has invested heavily in public education, conducting extensive advertising campaigns, writing informative columns in community newspapers, and designed and erected interpretive signage.
 GBS staff and volunteers get out in the community to give public and corporate BearSmart presentations and train law enforcement officials and bear managers how to use non-lethal bear management options such as aversive conditioning.
-In collaboration with the Whistler Bear Working Group, we also work on waste management issues and bylaw enforcement.
+In collaboration with the Whistler’s Bear Advisory Committee, we also work on waste management issues and bylaw enforcement.

 Public support for our program has been overwhelming.
 Although Whistler is an official BearSmart community, there is still much room for improvement.
 The work done in Whistler over the years illustrates what can be accomplished by implementing BearSmart policies and practices.

 This makes Whistler a leader in the growing movement to establish BearSmart communities wherever humans and bears co-exist.

 What’s New: Whistler becomes an official BearSmart Community

 The Resort Municipality of Whistler (RMOW) successfully completed the criteria established by the BC Ministry of Environment to become a Bear Smart Community in September of 2011.
 British Columbia’s Bear Smart Community Program was developed to be a proactive response to increased numbers of conflicts between people and bears.
 The program has two phases: the problem analysis phase and the solution/implementation phase.
 Read more here.